-In FY 2019, DOR, ESD and L&I found and audited over 2,500 unregistered or previously registered businesses.
+In FY 2020, DOR, ESD, and L&I found and audited nearly 1,500 unregistered or previously registered businesses.
 In these cases, the agencies "involuntarily register" the businesses as part of the auditing process.
-The three agencies assessed over \$57.4 million in taxes, penalties and interest on the previously unregistered firms.
+The three agencies assessed nearly \$32.7 million in taxes, penalties, and interest on the previously unregistered firms.
 Due to differences in the regulatory authority of the three agencies, they each tend to audit different types of businesses: